Description of Outernet London

-The largest of the new buildings incorporates an innovative, retractable façade on its middle floors, revealing an urban gallery that will be open to the public at street level.
-The building’s foundations straddle the Crossrail tunnel, above which the team will construct an underground ‘box within a box’ to contain an auditorium.
+The largest of the new buildings incorporates an innovative, retractable façade on its middle floors, revealing an urban gallery that is open to the public at street level.
+The building’s foundations straddle the Crossrail tunnel, above which is an underground ‘box within a box’ to contain an auditorium.
 Another of the new buildings incorporates a Victorian retained façade.

-To deliver this project to shell and core, Skanska is combining its skills in design, piling and foundations, temporary works, construction and mechanical and electrical engineering.
-The new buildings will be built to meet BREEAM (2011) Very Good.
+The new buildings meet BREEAM (2011) Very Good target.
 The domestic refurbishments are designed to meet BREEAM (2012) Excellent.

 138-148 (even) Charing Cross Road;